albanie/mcnColors/README.md

 ```

-The timings above are given in seconds.
+The timings above are given as the mean-run time (in seconds) across 10 repeats (the standard deviation is given in parentheses).
 The comparison across larger batch sizes is perhaps unfair, (sizes `10` and `20` are used above) since the matlab `rgb2hsv` function is only designed to operate on a 3D tensor, and therefore requires a for-loop (although this cost has been factored out of the benchmark).
 An alternative approach is to use reshape/permute operations, but in practice this tends to be significantly slower.

 ### Notes